rexdivakar/Deep-Learning-Setup/README.md

 ## conda env remove -n tensorflow -y

 To verify the setup use version.py for checking the tf version and to test GPU setup use gpu_setup.py

+# In case u have errors, please follow the below steps.

+1. DLL error then extract the DDL script from ddl.zip and paste it to C:\Windows\System32.
+2. Run the Visual studio driver attached for device kernel compatibility issues.